Quick Links:

 When might we expect to go “back to normal”?

-Like influenza, some form of COVID may always be with us.
+Like influenza, some form of COVID will probably always be with us.
 While COVID-19 continues to be a serious threat to public health, we have the tools to help us stay healthy.
-Vaccination, well-fitting masks, and testing all work to reduce the spread of COVID-19, and can help keep us on a path to ending the pandemic.
+Vaccination, well-fitting masks, and testing all work to reduce the spread of COVID-19.
 Our best defense against COVID is staying up to date on COVID vaccinations.